Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 Peroni Libera comes from the producer of the alcoholic drink Nastro Azzurro.
 This non-alcoholic Italian drink has a pale straw color.

-Although, it has a hops and malted barley taste along with a pleasant biscuity lemon finish.
+Although, it has a hops and malted barley taste and a pleasant biscuity lemon finish.

 15. Italian cream soda